Skip to content

 Python Integration

-The Python package is intended for scripts, notebooks, tests, and data pipelines that need Excel-compatible recalculation without launching Excel.
+The Python package is intended for scripts, notebooks, tests, and data pipelines that need Excel-compatible recalculation and workbook editing without launching Excel.

 Best fit